IndiGo bars specially-abled child: Scindia says no human being should have to go through this | Business

 As the boy was prohibited from boarding the airline's Ranchi-Hyderabad flight on Saturday, his parents -- who were with him -- also decided to not enter the plane.

-The Saturday's incident came to light after other passengers posted about this incident on social media on Sunday.

-Commenting on one such social media post regarding this incident, Scindia on Monday said on Twitter, ''There is zero tolerance towards such behaviour.
+Commenting on one such social media post regarding this incident, Scindia on Monday said on Twitter, ''There is zero tolerance towards such behavior.
 No human being should have to go through this!
 Investigating the matter by myself, post which appropriate action will be taken.''
-DGCA chief Arun Kumar on Monday told PTI that the regulator has sought a report from IndiGo on this matter.
+DGCA chief Arun Kumar had on Sunday told PTI that the regulator has sought a report from IndiGo on this matter.

 The Directorate General of Civil Aviation (DGCA) is probing this incident and it will take appropriate action, he said.